TritonDataCenter/node-workflow/README.md

 ### Workflow Runners

-In order to execute the `jobs`, at least a `WorkflowRunner` must be up and ready to take jobs.
-You can run as many `runners` as required, even on different hosts while you provide the right configuration to all of them.
+In order to execute the `jobs`, at least one `WorkflowRunner` must be up and ready to take jobs.
+An arbitrary number of `runners` can be used on any set of hosts; configuration must match.

-An example `WorkflowRunner` is provided with the package and can be initialized
+An example `WorkflowRunner` is provided with the package and can be started
 with:

     ./bin/workflow-runner path/to/config.json